towns-protocol/towns/servers/matrix-crypto-login-spec.md

 m.login.crypto
 ```

 The following section describes the general flow for this new authentication type.
-Subsequent sections decribe how a specific crypto authentication type (Ethereum) would work.
+Subsequent sections describe how a specific crypto authentication type (Ethereum) would work.

 ## Summary of the end-to-end login flow

 These are the steps at a high-level:

-1. Client ask the server what login flow it supports.
+1. Client asks the server what login flow it supports.

-2. Server respond with its supported login flow and a session ID.
+2. Server responds with its supported login flow and a session ID.

-3. Client prepares the authencation data, and a text-friendly message for the user to sign.
+3. Client prepares the authentication data, and a text-friendly message for the user to sign.

 4. The user signs the message with the private key.